 Imagine if, instead of violence, there was only peace.

-Instead of going outward at 9 pm, what if we all went inward, in total silence, to individually and collectively raise our vibes and to consciously lift each other and create change.
+Instead of going outward to seek peace, what if we all went inward, in silence, to individually and collectively raise our vibes and to consciously lift each other and create change.
 What would that look like?

 How can we help individuals who see only differences to see that we are all one and the same and that every single individual is a unique and special being whose life matters — no matter race, ethnicity, size, income level, background, or species.
 How can we create communities that are compassionate and look out for each other rather than walk away, thinking "it’s not my problem.”

 My Kadampa meditation teacher recently taught a beautiful meditation on discovering compassion within and helping to foster compassion within others.
 It helps me to feel peace during times of social unrest, chaos, and violence and my hope is that it helps you too.
 Perhaps if we continue to feel more peace within we can, together, create positive change and help those that are frustrated, angry, and upset to channel those emotions through peace instead of violence.

 The exercise below is an excerpt from Positive Psychology and is the same compassion meditation exercise my Kadampa mediation teacher taught a few weeks back.
 It involves consciously breathing in the suffering of others, and breathing out relief for that suffering to create universal unity, compassion and peace.

 Find a comfortable position and begin to follow your breath and quiet the mind.
 After a few minutes or once you are relaxed, you can bring to mind a friend or loved one whom you know is experiencing emotional discomfort or suffering.
 Imagine that he or she is standing in front of you, and visualize their suffering as a dark, heavy cloud surrounding him or her.